saylordotorg/course_astr101/Unit14.md

 ---
 layout: default
-title: "ASTR101 - Introduction to Astronomy"
+title: "ASTR101: Introduction to Astronomy"
-course: ASTR101
-course_fulltitle: "Introduction to Astronomy"
 course_description: "An introductory look at our understanding of the universe and how this understanding has changed from Ancient Greece through today."
+next: ../Unit15
+previous: ../Unit13
 ---
 **Unit 14: Extraterrestrial Life** <span id="14"></span>
 *In this chapter, you will be introduced to our current thoughts on the